Orbiting Vehicle: Operations

 Ultimately, only the first of the SATARs, (OV1-1, called Atmospheric Research Vehicle (ARV) at the time) ever flew piggyback on an ABRES mission.
 The rest were flown on ex-ICBM Atlas D and F boosters specifically purchased by the OAR for the OV1 series (except OV1-6, which flew on the Manned Orbiting Laboratory test flight on 2 November 1966).
-Typically, the satellites were mounted in the nose cone of the launching rocket; OV1-1, OV1-3 and OV1-86 were side mounted.
-A jettisonable propulsion module with an Altair 2 solid-propellant motor provided the thrust for final orbital insertion.
+The early Atlas D's were launched from "coffin" silos, and their aiming point was typically the island of Guam.
+The satellites were mounted in the nose cone of the launching rocket; OV1-1, OV1-3 and OV1-86 were side mounted.
+A jettisonable propulsion module with an Altair-2 solid-propellant motor provided the thrust for final orbital insertion.